 Using the Vigor for several weeks, I can say that I didn't face any charging problems.
 The QC 3.0 port works well for both my S7 Edge and I tested it with my husband's LG G5 as well, the USB-C port comes handy for charging my Nexus 5X (also tested with the LG G5), and wireless charging is handy when I want to plop down my S7 Edge at the end of a long day and not have to worry about plugging in a MicroUSB cable the right way while I'm drifting to sleep.

 Beside the build quality, I would have loved to see a few things on the Vigor.
-The wireless charging pad could be made just a little bigger (and hence the whole device too) to accomodate larger phones.
+The wireless charging pad could be made just a little bigger (and hence the whole device too) to accommodate larger phones.
 Plus, it'd be nice if there were 2 USB-C ports and if they were 3.1 compliant.
 It would also be nice if more than one USB port was QC 3.0.

 But I still come back to the matter of convenience and size.
 I haven't yet found any power hub that offers these 4 different types of charging together, and when you're using it on a nightstand, time isn't a constraint and speed isn't much of an issue so the slightly slower / less powerful specs won't affect you.
 The price will, though.
 This convenience and versatility will cost €69, not a sum to scoff at.
 It's won me over though and it's staying on my nightstand for the foreseeable future.